PK85/add-ons/README.md

 ```
   ├── .github                     # Pull request and issue templates
   ├── bin                         # Tools used by Travis CI
-  ├── bundles                     # Sources of add-ons
+  ├── addons                     # Sources of add-ons
   ├── docs                        # Documentation source files
   └── scripts                     # Scripts and tools which check and create add-ons
 ```